smbutterfield/ibmt17-18/_02-scales-keys-triads-7chords/2a2-ex-scales.md

 ### Melodic minor

-Note: When first determining your basic rules for melodic minor, you may want to choose to ignore 'le' in measure 6.
-That pitch is serving a harmonic goal at that moment as part of a *cadence*, rather than a melodic function.
+When first determining your basic rules for melodic minor, you may want to choose to ignore 'le' in measure 6.
+That pitch serves a harmonic goal as part of a *cadence*, rather than a melodic function.

 {% capture ex4 %}X:4
 T:Happy Birthday in G melodic minor